WDI-SEA/booktown/readme.md

 ###Joins

 * Find all books about Computers list ONLY book title
-* Find all books and display ONLY
+* Find all books and display a result table with ONLY the following columns
 	* Book title
 	* Author's first name
 	* Author's last name